This month’s featured mission and collaborator- Monitoring wetlands restoration

-We met Tony D’Andrea at his office in Newport, and discovered that his upcoming projects were a great match for our curriculum and our pilots abilities.
+We met Tony D’Andrea at his office in Newport and discovered that his upcoming projects were a great match for our curriculum and our pilot’s abilities.
 Dr. D’Andrea guided us in developing the right technology for our future work with him.
 It was a bonus that Tony is a gifted teacher.

 Environmental assessment of tribal lands

 We met Ian Keene years ago when he was awarded the State of Oregon Outstanding Urban Forester Award while were his crew on forestry ecology and restoration projects.
-Mr. Keene is one our favorite guest lecturers, has a wide range of expertise, and uses our work in his fisheries management projects.
+Mr. Keene is one of our favorite guest lecturers, has a wide range of expertise, and uses our work in his fisheries management projects.

-“We greatly look forward to this partnership moving forward in a collaborative environment that fosters learning, STEM educational opportunities for the youth in our area, and while providing highly advanced technological resources to help better manage our projects and the lands of the Tribe and everyone in our area benefit from.”
+“We greatly look forward to this partnership moving forward in a collaborative environment that fosters learning, STEM educational opportunities for the youth in our area, and while providing highly advanced technological resources to help better manage our projects and the lands of the Tribe and everyone in our area benefits from.”
 From our letter of commitment from the Consolidated Tribes of Siletz Indians.

 We are trying to become world expert level pilots and technicians in coastal resource management through collaboration with prominent local researchers that have expertise in the following areas:

 - Monitoring protected and endangered marine species and their habitats

 - Supporting assessments of fisheries stocks and habitat assessments

 - Monitoring effects of climate change, coastal erosion, and sea-level rise